Ashwin-1709/advent-of-code-2024/README.md

 #### Day 11
 - For first part, we can simulate the process.
 - For second part, it is not feasible to simulate the process for a large number of steps.
 We can treat each stone as an individual problem and use recursive dp to avoid recomputing of overlapping subproblems.
+#### Day 12
+- For first part, we can run dfs/bfs and check for each cell what is its contribution to the perimeter and area.